What is Meditation?

 Meditation is a mental exercise which allows you to gain control over your attention.
 With meditation you can choose what to focus upon, rather than worrying about the future or negative feelings of the past.
 For example, you can focus on a word, a sound, an image, or simply your breathing.

 Benefits of Meditation

-On the mind regular meditation can decrease anxiety, improve sleep, provide headache relief, and contribute to a general state of positive mental health.
+Regular meditation helps to reduce heart rate, slow breathing lower blood pressure, and increase the body’s ability to cope with stress.
+Regular meditation can also decrease anxiety, improve sleep, provide headache relief, and contribute to a general state of wellbeing.

-Tips to a Successful Meditation Session
+Tips for a successful Meditation Session

 - The best time to meditate is first thing in the morning, before eating, or before bed.

 - Avoid caffeine and smoking before beginning meditation, as you may find it harder to relax and focus.